reviewboard/rbtools/docs/rbtools/rbt/commands/post.rst

 .. cmdoption:: -X <file>, --exclude=<file>

    Exclude the given file from the diff.
 This can be used multiple times to specify multiple files.
-This is currently not available for any SCM backends.
+This is currently only available for the Mercurial backend.

    The ``EXCLUDE_FILES`` option can be set in :file:`.reviewboardrc` and will have the same effect.